HyperFlight

 In Quantum Pythagoreans, the construction of the golden proportion is with a unique method called the Golden Eye, which introduces the golden proportion in a spinning context.
 Incommensurable numbers' applications are also found in the Great Pyramid, and the book reveals the critical component in the actualization of incommensurables' infinite length.

-Irrationals can be constructed -- that is, actualized, with geometry.
-Throughout the book all numbers, including the ancient Egtptians fractions, are applied in their relevant context such as atomic construction.
+Irrationals can be constructed that is, actualized, with geometry.
+Throughout the book all numbers, including the ancient Egyptians fractions, are applied in their relevant context such as atomic construction.
 The book tells you the purpose of the pyramid's edges and why they are more important than the sides.
-The bottom line is that you will understand how different geometries interact with energy and the means of working with space-borne energies.
+The bottom line is you will understand how different geometries interact with energy and the means of working with space-borne energies.

 You are invited to walk the true, the Pythagorean road to reality.